 The Plumbing and Piping program requires continuous attendance through all

-Students will be expected to attend classes five days per week for the duration
+Students will be expected to attend all scheduled classes per week for the duration

 of the entire program.

 Students who fail to meet the attendance requirements as outlined in their